ibis7/OfficeDaysCalculator/README.md

 To upload a new version

 1. Run ng serve to test locally
-2. Run ng build --configuration production
+2. Run ng build --configuration production --base-href "/OfficeDaysCalculator/"
-3. Zip it and version it (don't delete previous zip)